 It’s not just Budget.
 We’ve had to get managers involved at several agencies because we don’t have a bumpy number credit card.
 We have yet to have a pre-paid reservation flat out denied, so be persistent and you should prevail.
 Hopefully within the next few years the car rental companies will all modernize…

-Cars rented “from the airport” are subject to an additional tax of 13% (SJO San José) or 14% (LIR Liberia Guanacaste) on the total cost of the rental.
+Cars rented “from the airport” are subject to an additional “tax” or “concourse fee” of 13% (SJO San José) or 14% (LIR Liberia Guanacaste) on the total cost of the rental.

-For a two week vacation it might cost $150 additional to rent “from the airport,” so it’s worth asking your agency.
-The tax may also be imposed if you rent a vehicle at (or near) one of the domestic airports or landing strips whether you’ve taken a flight or not.
+Since it’s a percentage and not a flat fee it might cost $100-200 when renting “from the airport” depending on the length of your trip.
+The charge may also be imposed if you rent a vehicle at (or near) one of the domestic airports or landing strips whether you’ve taken a flight or not.